arlonproj/arlon/docs/installation.md

 - Generate an account token: `argocd account generate-token --account arlon`
 - Copy this [config file template](https://github.com/arlonproj/arlon/blob/main/testing/argocd-config-for-controller.template.yaml) to `/tmp/config`.
-  (The file name is important.
-Do not name it anything other than 'config').
+  (Note: The destination file name is important: it must be `config`).
 - Edit the file to add this line to the end:
   - `  auth-token: ${ACCOUNT_TOKEN}` ()
   - Note 1: replace ${ACCOUNT_TOKEN} with the token generated 2 steps above